alexsohn1126/japan_power_and_mortality/README.md

 The repo is structured as:

-- `input/data` contains the data sources used in analysis including the raw data.
+- `inputs/data` contains the data sources used in analysis including the raw data.
+- `inputs/llm` contains `usage.txt`, a text file containing the llm usage.
 - `outputs/data` contains the cleaned dataset that was constructed.
 - `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 - `outputs/replication` contains the replicated graphs from the original paper.